sedona-thomas/Brain-Teaser-SMT-Solver/README.md

 ### SMT Encoding Strategy

 This problem is modeled using Linear Ineger Arithmetic (LIA).
 The order of each day over the span of two weeks is encoded as a integer, and the ordering constraints are inequalities.
 A two week span was chosen to simplify the model rather than framing days of the week using modular arithmatic.
 The puzzle was then broken into each relative day: 1) "the day ... is Saturday" and is (implied one day) "before", 2) "two days after", and 3) "the day before tomorrow".
 So, the problem relies on three unknown days.
 Then, the relationships between these three days were encoded as constraints.
 For clarity, the relationships for "today" and "tomorrow" were also encoded.
 This means there will be five variables and 14 constants.

+### SMT Encoding

+The SMT encoding can be found in the `day_of_the_week.smt2` file.

+### SMT Output

+An example SMT output can be found in the `day_of_the_week_solution_example.model` file.

+### Interpreting the Output

-Then, when a model is generated, today can be determined by comparing the interger for today to the day of the week encoded by the same integer.
-An example solution can be found in `days_of_the_week_solution_example.model`.
+When a model is generated, today can be determined by comparing the interger for today to the day of the week encoded by the same integer.

 ## 4. Logic Puzzle: A man has 53 socks in his drawer: 21 identical blue, 15 identical black and 17 identical red.
 The lights are out and he is completely in the dark.
 How many socks must he take out to make 100 percent certain he has at least one pair of black socks?